Regional Anesthesia/Acute Pain Management

 - complications of regional anesthesia and their treatment

 The fellowship can be structured to meet the individual's career goals.
-Regional anesthesia, acute pain management and pain related research could be portioned to accomplish these goals.
+Regional anesthesia, acute pain management and pain related research could be portioned to accomplish these goals as long as all ACGME requirements are met.
 Research opportunities include clinical and laboratory programs, clinical trials and pain management outcome studies.
-Upon completion of the fellowship, the candidate will be proficient in a wide variety of blocks, able to manage an acute pain service, and design and carryout a research project.
+Upon completion of the fellowship, the candidate will be proficient in a wide variety of blocks, able to manage an acute pain service, and design and carry out a research project.

 Possible fellowship structures to meet the individual's career goals: